aws-samples/amazon-ivs-on-demand-android-demo/README.md

-# Amazon IVS On-demand Android demo
+# Amazon IVS On-demand SDK delivery Android demo

 This code sample shows how you can leverage [Play Feature Delivery](https://developer.android.com/guide/playcore/feature-delivery) to enable on-demand delivery of the Amazon IVS Player SDK, which will be downloaded from the Google Play Store when requested.